Skip to main content

 Hell, of course, while it serves no purpose other than to punish, is something Christians don't care about (other than the chance to enjoy seeing the torments of those who dared to disagree with them).

 Again, consider how the word "growth" in such a context is subjective.
 If you whip and beat a slave for their disobedience or to make them work harder, you may succeed at making the slave more obedient, or getting the slave to increase their output, but does that increased obedience and output really mean "growth" from the slave's perspective, or just from the slave owner's perspective?
-And does not the latter require a death and destruction of the liberty and free will of former?
+And does not the latter require a death and destruction of the liberty and free will of the former?

-With the second perspective, not only should we blame the slave for the suffering imposed on them by the slave master, we should also tell a child who has been raped by a Catholic priest that, however wrong it was for the priest to have raped him, it is also wrong of the child to see the suffering they feel as a result as not serving a "good" God's plan - the same "God" the priest used the child's "belief" to rape the child in the first place - which is a plan that must be accepted as "good," however much suffering it requires, and regardless of whether even a child could always imagine a plan that was better.
+With the second perspective, not only should we blame the slave for the suffering imposed on them by the slave master, we should also tell a child who has been raped by a Catholic priest that, however wrong it was for the priest to have raped him, it is also wrong of the child to see the suffering they feel as a result as not serving a "good" God's plan - the same "God" the priest used the child's "belief" in to rape the child in the first place - which is a plan that must be accepted as "good," however much suffering that comes with it or it requires, and regardless of whether even a child could always imagine a plan that was much better.

 Can you just imagine a parent using this kind of reasoning, and saying this to their child after learning their child had been raped by a priest?